VCauthon/Summary-Docker/src/docs/6-swarm.md

 ##### Deleting the service

-At this point we can confirm that we have a swarm cluster with 1 manager and 1 worker which exposes a web page accessible from the cluster.
+At this point we can confirm that we have a swarm cluster with 1 manager and 1 worker which exposes a web page accessible via the cluster.

 Since we will reuse the cluster it will only be necessary to delete the service created with the command `docker service rm web-fe`.